UDR Shareholder/Stockholder Letter Transcript:

 are out of our control.

-Looking to 2024, we have strategically positioned ourselves with high occupancy of over 97% to begin the year, with
+Looking to 2025, we have strategically positioned ourselves with industry-leading occupancy of over 97% to begin

 1)

-Our consumer remains resilient, with rent-to-income ratios approximating the long-term average.
+Our consumer remains resilient, with rent-to-income ratios below the long-term average.

 2)